Amsterdam. How that one word means so many different things to so many different people.

-Of course a trip to Amsterdam is not complete without some entertainment.
-For some that means heading to the Red Light District, going on a coffeeshop tour or visiting the Sex Museum.
+Of course a trip to the city is not complete without some entertainment.
+For some that means heading to the Red Light District, going on a coffee shop tour or visiting the Sex Museum.
 For others it is as simple as spending time in Vondelpark, making a selfie with the I amsterdam letters or visiting NEMO, the science museum, with the kids (Family-Friendly Amsterdam).

 There’s food to discover (Ten Iconic Dutch Foods Itinerary).
 Yes, despite the ample number of steakhouses dotted around the city centre, there are unique and delicious dishes to try.
 Stroopwafels, poffertjes, fresh herring, drop (black liquorice in all shapes, textures and flavours), apple pie and fries with a multitude of sauces.

 There are outdoor places to explore, like Artis Zoo, and small museums to find.
-Amsterdam even has a hidden church in an attic, a bag and purse museum and a cat shelter on a houseboat.
+Discover a hidden church in an attic, a bag and purse museum and a cat shelter on a houseboat.
 Oh, the places that await you!
 You must be excited to get started.

-The best way to enjoy Amsterdam is to explore a little of both its extremes.
-It’s a wonderful city to discover—beautiful, old, new, educational, amusing, sometimes shocking—but never dull!
+The best way to enjoy the City is to explore a little of both its extremes.
+It’s a wonderful place to discover—beautiful, old, new, educational, amusing, sometimes shocking—but never dull!